Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Related Work

-Across these perspectives, schadenfreude emerges as a socially situated emotion reflecting and often amplifying social hierarchies, moral judgments, and group boundaries~\cite{leach2015schadenfreude}.
-Neuroscientific evidence further supports this view: observing rivals’ setbacks activates reward-related regions (e.g., ventral striatum), indicating that schadenfreude is both psychologically and biologically embedded~\cite{takahashi2009neural}.
-This grounding helps explain why schadenfreude may thrive on platforms like Facebook, where social comparison, moralized discourse, and intergroup contestation are endemic features of interaction~\cite{papacharissi2014affective, brady2017moral}.
+Across these perspectives, schadenfreude emerges as a socially situated emotion that reflects and amplifies hierarchies, moral judgments, and group boundaries~\cite{leach2015schadenfreude}.
+Neuroscientific evidence supports this: observing rivals' setbacks activates reward-related regions such as the ventral striatum~\cite{takahashi2009neural}.
+This grounding helps explain why schadenfreude may thrive on platforms where social comparison, moralized discourse, and intergroup contestation are endemic~\cite{papacharissi2014affective, brady2017moral}.